zaq0718/A-Two-decision-Unfolding-Tree-Model/README.md

 # Simulation-IRT
-This is for simulating the Partial Credit Model and the Generalized Graded Unfolding Model.
+This is for simulating the Partial Credit Model and the Generalized Graded Unfolding Model (GGUM).